An Echo from the Shore

 pure luminous color fighting the silent shadows to the last.

-"In the free ev'ning of my day," he said, "I give you talk, thoughts,
+free ev'ning of my day," he said, "I give you talk, thoughts,

 reminiscences, as idly drifting down the ebb,